What are peptidesWhy everywhereCategoriesEvidenceRegulatoryFind provider

 A peptide is a short chain of amino acids — the same building blocks that make up proteins.
 If proteins are sentences, peptides are words.
 They're smaller, more targeted, and they act as signaling molecules in your body, telling cells what to do.

-What makes peptide therapy interesting is the idea of using specific synthetic peptides to enhance or modulate processes your body already runs — healing, hormone production, immune function, metabolism and more.
+What makes peptide therapy interesting is the idea of using specific synthetic peptides to enhance or modulate processes your body already runs — healing, hormone production, immune function, metabolism, and more.

 Why Are Peptides Suddenly Everywhere?